swathisiva11/ePortfolio/README.md

 The following video reviews my source code and how my enhancements will work.
 [Code Review](https://youtu.be/Jjmwa9_vUKg)

+# Original Code
+The original code is part of a project I worked on in a previous course which involved building a full stack web application using technologies such as Angular, Express, Node.js, and MongoDB.
+The project allowed me to apply borth frontend and backend development principles while gaining experience in software architecture and design.

+This original code is part of the [Project Repository](https://github.com/swathisiva11/cs465-fullstack/branches).

-# Artifact 1: Unit and Integration Test
+# Enhancement 1: Unit and Integration Test
 The code for the first enhancement that shows the Unit and Integration Test has been pushed to the repository as a branch called [Enhancement 1](https://github.com/swathisiva11/cs465-fullstack/tree/enhancement1).
 ## Narrative 1:
 This artifact is an enhancement of a full-stack web application I worked on using Angular for the frontend and Express with MongoDB for the backend.
 I added a Trip Detail View feature and built a full set of tests to make sure everything worked correctly.
 On the frontend, I created a TripDataService to handle creating, reading, updating, and deleting trips.
 I used testing tools like Karma and Jasmine to test frontend services and components, and I used Jest and Supertest-like methods to test the backend.
 I also made sure that the frontend was successfully sending and receiving data from the backend using HTTP requests.